vidbina/vidbina.github.io/_posts/2017-12-27-nix-set-laziness.markdown

 ```

 Note that the resulting set contains the updated `src` but an `installPhase`
-string that was evaluated against the old value of `src` :boom:.
+string that was evaluated against the old value of `src`. :boom:

 This broken code, I wrapped into a helper to compose a derivation